wridgers/vimto/README.md

 #vimto

-vimto is an open source vim configuration.
+vimto is an open source vim configuration for Linux, OSX, and Windows.

 ##Installation

 vimto is easy to install.

-###Linux and Mac OSX - automatically
+###Linux and Mac OSX - almost automatically

 You can install vimto quickly by curling the `install.sh` bash script, reading it, and executing it.
 Piping shell scripts directly into `sh` might be tempting, but it's a security risk and you shouldn't be doing it.

     $ curl https://raw.github.com/wridgers/vimto/master/tools/install.sh
+    $ vim install.sh # READ IT
     $ chmod +x install.sh
     $ ./install.sh